How to remove an Mixer error

 - "Mixer" is not required to run at start up.
 C-Media Mixer - C-Media produce audio chipsets that are often found on popular motherboards with on-board audio.
 Provides System Tray access to change audio settings.
 Available via Start -> Settings -> Control Panel or Start -> Programs

-Important: Some malware camouflages itself as Mixer.exe, particularly when located in the c:\windows or c:\windows\system32 folder.
+Important: Some malware disguises itself as Mixer.exe, particularly when not located in the C:\Windows folder.
 Therefore, you should check the Mixer.exe process on your PC to see if it is a threat.
 We recommend Security Task Manager for verifying your computer's security.
 This was one of the Top Download Picks of The Washington Post and PC World.

 Kevin (further information)

 Security Task Manager shows all running Windows tasks including embedded hidden functions (e.g. keyboard or browser monitoring, autostart entry).
 A unique security risk rating indicates the likelihood of the process being potential spyware, malware, keylogger or a Trojan.

 Malwarebytes Anti-Malware detects and removes sleeping spyware, adware, trojans, keyloggers, malware and tracking threats from your hard disk.
 Ideal supplement to Security Task Manager.